LPD-EPFL/ubft-artifacts/mu-build/README.md

 The instructions below provide all necessary steps to build Mu.

 ## Preparation
-First, download Mu from its repository and disable its failure detection (not needed) running
+First, download Mu from its repository and disable its failure detection (not needed) by running
 ```sh
 scripts/prepare.sh
 ```